 Keep the feed equipment isolated from the multihead weigher.

 Lastly, Yamato Corporation highly recommends all feed equipment is isolated away from being on the same structure the Yamato combination scale is mounted to.
 It is important to minimize external vibrations to the scale as much as possible to reduce any potential vibration being transferred to the scale’s sensitive load cells.
 Isolating this equipment will help deliver the most accurate weighment possible, vital for cannabis as well as many other applications.

 How can we help?

 Regardless of the equipment you choose to feed your combination scale with, keep these key points in mind when setting up your product line to maximize performance.
-For more information on feeding equipment, or to determine the best weighing solution for your next food packaging line, don’t hesitate to contact us.
+For more information on feeding equipment, troubleshooting, or to determine the best weighing solution for your next food packaging line, don’t hesitate to contact us.
 Also, do not forget to explore our range of multihead weighers (combination scales) or our many other automatic weighing and filling solutions, as well as our extensive parts and service offerings to maintain optimal performance.